tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/LessonPlan.md

 * The Time Tracker for this lesson can be viewed here: [Time Tracker](TimeTracker.xlsx).

 ### Sample Class Video (Highly Recommended)
-* To watch an sample class lecture, go here: [19.1 Class Video.](https://codingbootcamp.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=6b0987ef-966d-4ba5-8689-ab1e0124ac2a) Note that this video may not reflect the most recent lesson plan.
+* To watch a sample class lecture, go here: [19.1 Class Video.](https://codingbootcamp.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=6b0987ef-966d-4ba5-8689-ab1e0124ac2a) Note that this video may not reflect the most recent lesson plan.

 ---